dotnet/docs-maui/docs/data-cloud/push-notifications.md

 For more information about calling REST APIs, see [Use .http files in Visual Studio](/aspnet/core/test/http-files) and [Test web APIs with the Http Repl](/aspnet/core/web-api/http-repl/?tabs=windows).
 In Visual Studio Code, [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) can be used to test REST APIs.

 ### Azure portal

+Azure Notification Hubs enable you to check that your app can receive push notifications.

 To send a test push notification to your app via the Azure portal: